 TRU Colors' Press and KO onstage at SB'19 Detroit | Image credit: SB

 TRU Colors Brewing is far from your typical brewery.
-To work at TRU, you have to be an active gang member — think Bloods, Crips, GD, etc.
+For one thing — to work at TRU, you have to be an active gang member.

 As crazy as it might sound, TRU Colors is a for-profit company with a tightly integrated social mission to bring rival gangs together and stop gang violence.
 It all began two years ago, when George Taylor heard about a 16-year-old getting shot on the streets on a Sunday morning in his neighborhood in North Carolina.
-Having he called his District Attorney to find out who the head of the gang was that had the most influence.
-He then spent a year hanging out with these gangs, learning how the gangs were structured, what drove the violence and building their trust.
+He called his District Attorney to find out who the head of the gang was that had the most influence; he then spent a year hanging out with these gangs, learning how the gangs were structured, what drove the violence and building their trust.

 Taylor saw that in order to keep influence over the 700+ gang members, they had to stay in the gang.
 This was the only way to influence and reduce the violence in the city.
 The hashtag #gunsdownmanup says it all.
-He needed to hire 100 guys — and to compete with street earnings, he set the minimum salary at $40K; but this is performance-based, and, if someone doesn’t perform, they are out.
+He needed to hire 100 guys — and to compete with street earnings, he set the minimum salary at $40K; but this is performance-based — so, if someone doesn’t perform, they are out.

 Khalilah Olokunola, aka KO — TRU’s VP of HR — says that it is like a combination of the military, gangs and the Boy Scouts.
 They look for people with hunger, personality and influence.
 Once hired, the gang member spends the first four weeks with mornings in the gym and days in the classroom.
 They then spend months doing hard manual labor in the field.
 They expect the staff to be stable — stable housing, relationships, finances.
 If they succeed at these, they then become eligible for badges, company stock options and promotions.